Cristo Foufas

-Cristo Foufas is a TV presenter in the United Kingdom.
-He works for TalkTV and has previously worked for LBC, ITV, BBC London, Purple Radio, Foxy Radio, and as a reporter at Galaxy and Radio Aire.
+Cristo Foufas is a TV presenter for GB News in the United Kingdom.
+He has previously worked for TalkTV, LBC, ITV, BBC London, Purple Radio, Foxy Radio, and as a reporter at Galaxy and Radio Aire.

 He was previously a producer on Loose Women.

 Early life and background

-Cristo Foufas was born in the United Kingdom to a Greek father and British actress Jane Foufas.
-Details about his birth date and early education remain undisclosed in public records.
+Cristo Antonios Foufas was born in the United Kingdom to a Greek father and British actress Jane Foufas nee Morgan in 1977 in St. Albans.
 He has openly identified as gay and has discussed personal experiences, including his struggles with weight and self-acceptance, in media interviews.

 Career

 Radio

 Foufas began his career in radio, working as a reporter and presenter for stations such as Galaxy, Radio Aire, and Purple Radio.
 He later joined BBC London 94.9 FM, where he co-presented the overnight show with Ruth Barnes for six months in 2006.
 His tenure at LBC 97.3 marked a significant period in his career, hosting entertainment-focused weekend shows, including Saturday and Sunday Night Live with Cristo.
 In 2016, he stepped down from his regular LBC role but continued to contribute as a fill-in host and showbiz reporter across LBC, LBC News 1152, Heart 106.2, and Galaxy.

 Foufas transitioned to TalkRadio (later rebranded as TalkTV), replacing Iain Lee, and has since established himself as a prominent voice in British talk radio.
 He has interviewed notable figures such as Madonna, Johnny Depp, and Amy Winehouse during his radio career.